·

 THE FIVE VILLAGES

-Nestled between the cities of Genoa and Pisa in the breathtaking region of Liguria, lies the enchanting Cinque Terre – five vibrant and picturesque villages perched on the coast.
+Located between the cities of Genoa and Pisa in the region of Liguria, lies the Cinque Terre – five picturesque villages perched on the coast.
 These unique and colorful villages are a UNESCO World Heritage Site, attracting curious travelers from all over the globe.

 MONTEROSSO AL MARE